 - Every person can express their will and preference

 - A person with disability has the right to make decisions

 - A person with disability can expect to have access to appropriate support to make decision

 Structured Decision Making

-Information on the position of the Public Guardian when making decisions as guardian or attorney for adults with impaired capacity.
+The Structured Decision Making Framework explains the position of the Public Guardian when making decisions as guardian or attorney for adults with impaired capacity.
 This prioritises and promotes a least restrictive decision making model within guardianship.
-View the Structured Decision Making framework.

 A forensic examination is one type of decision that the Public Guardian may make on behalf of an adult with impaired decision-making capacity.
 A guardian or attorney may consent to a forensic examination of the adult in order to gather evidence that a criminal offence has been committed against the adult.